paddls/ts-serializer/README.md

 ### Serializer configuration

-You can configure serializer via an object like that :
+You can configure serializer using ``NormalizerConfiguration`` class :

 ````typescript
 import {NormalizerConfiguration} from '@witty-services/ts-serializer';